datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

 example, we might want to understand overall greeness across a field site or at each plot within a field site.
-These values can then be compared betweeen different field sites and combined with other related metrics to support modeling and other types of analysis.
+These values can then be compared betweeen different field sites and combined with other related metrics to support modeling and further analysis.

 ##Getting Started
-In this lesson, we are working with the same set of rasters used in the [Raster Time Series Data in R ]({{ site.baseurl}} /R/Raster-Times-Series-Data-In-R/) and [Plot Raster Time Series Data in R Using RasterVis and Levelplot ]({{ site.baseurl}}/R/Plot-Raster-Times-Series-Data-In-R/) lessons.
-If you do not yet have this RasterStack, please create it now.
+In this lesson, we will work with the same set of rasters used in the [Raster Time Series Data in R ]({{ site.baseurl}} /R/Raster-Times-Series-Data-In-R/) and [Plot Raster Time Series Data in R Using RasterVis and Levelplot ]({{ site.baseurl}}/R/Plot-Raster-Times-Series-Data-In-R/) lessons.
+To begin, we will create a raster stack (also created in the previous lessons so you may be able to skip this first step!).

     library(raster)